 LEV is an engineering control that reduces worker exposure to airborne contaminants (dust, mist, fume, vapour, gas) in the workplace by capturing the emission at source and transporting it to a safe emission point or to a filter/scrubber.

-Figure 1 example of a basic LEV system (image courtesy of HSE)
+Figure 1 example of a basic LEV system (courtesy HSE)

 LEV usually consists of: